-So, you’ve kept track of all your expenses and income for the last month…now you’re ready to create your budget.
+So, you’ve kept track of all your expenses and income…now you’re ready to create your budget.

 Create Budget Categories - divide each expense into a category such as rent/mortgage, groceries, household goods/toiletries, gas, etc. Split them up however it works for you.
 Some people combine groceries and household goods into one category, since they don't want to have to split receipts from a store like Walmart.